sillsdev/ptx2pdf/docs/documentation/README.md

     -  `\fparnoteskilldepth` (false) Kern away (kill) the glyph/font depth of each footnote as it is added.
 If true this positions the bottom note's baseline on the margin.
     - `\ifparnotesruletopskip` (false) If true, the footnote rule is positioned relative to the hypothetical baseline above the topmost footnote, rather than relative to the glyph/font height.
     - `\ifparnotesmidtopskip` (true) If true, then the hypothetical baseline above the topmost entry in a given style is used as the basis for the vertical `\InterNoteSpace`, rather than the glyph/font height
-* **Incompatability**: No baseline correction between the overflow of center-column notes and footnotes.
+* **Incompatibility**: No baseline correction between the overflow of center-column notes and footnotes.
 Old style paragraphed notes automatically apply this correction, it has not proven possible to replicate this yet.
 This leads to some significant spacing differences in a font with a high ascent, or with GlyphMetrics turned on.

 ### End notes
 *   \NoteAtEnd{```f```} – To make the specified note class an endnote (default: only ```fe``` 'endnotes' are endnotes).